How Can Coronavirus Impact Pregnant Women? Gynaecologists Explain

 While pregnant women, like others, should avoid public places, large gatherings and wash their hands with soap amid the coronavirus pandemic, gynaecologists tell The Quint that they should also:

-Avoid people who are sick, even if it's their family members
+- Avoid people who are sick, even if it's family members

 ‘Don’t Consume Too Much Info on Coronavirus’